openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional mechanism for the Credential Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
-The Credential request therefore allows to convey a proof of posession for the key material.
+The Credential request therefore allows to convey a proof of possession for the key material.
 Multiple proof types are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
 * A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
-* A mechanism that allows issuance of multiple Credentials of same or different type.
+* A mechanism that allows issuance of multiple Credentials of the same or different types.
 See (#token-response) and (#credential-response).

 The Wallet sends one Credential Request per individual Credential.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple Credentials of different types bound to the same proof, or
   - multiple Credentials of the same type bound to different proofs

-the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).
+the Credential Issuer MAY also request Credential presentation as a means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: